 In an environment of increased transparency around audit quality and in particular ASIC’s inspection program, we believe that ASIC should not only publish the percentages but also be more transparent in providing detailed information relevant to the calculation of these percentages, such as number of files reviewed for each firm and basis of sample selection.
 We also believe that some changes to the methodology and process of ASIC’s inspection program are required to ensure consistency and comparability, leveraging best practice from the inspection programs of regulators in other jurisdictions.

 We believe that a more holistic view of audit quality is important and will be publishing a ‘balanced scorecard’ over various audit quality metrics in our upcoming annual Audit Transparency Report for 2019 – due in October this year.
+You can find our Audit Transparency Report here.

 - ends -